DUNE/pl-nvme/README.md

 4. Add all IP (.xci) files specific to that board

-5. To Makefile, add the following new line to `all_targets` `make -C vivado PROJECT=DuneNvme_<BOARD_NAME>_<Daughter_BOARD_NAME>` eg for KCU105 with DG AB17-M2FMC:
+5. To Makefile, add the following new line to `all_targets`:
+    `make -C vivado PROJECT=DuneNvme_<BOARD_NAME>_<Daughter_BOARD_NAME>`
+    eg for KCU105 with DG AB17-M2FMC:
     `make -C vivado PROJECT=DuneNvme_KCU105_DesignGateway`